deepgram/web-next/content/blog/posts/how-to-use-whisper-openais-speech-recognition-model-in-1-minute/index.md

 ## Announcing Whisper Multilingual AI Speech Recognition on Deepgram

-Today, we have released the Whisper "small" speech recognition model via the Deepgram API.
+Yesterday, we released the Whisper "small" speech recognition model via the Deepgram API.
 All accounts now have access to the whisper model

-Transcribe Speech with Whisper using cURL
+### Transcribe Speech with Whisper using cURL

 You can start testing the Whisper `small` model now by running the snippet below in your terminal.

 ```shell